bala219/Volcano-Processing-Prototype/README.md

 2. Implement the volcano based execution plan as well as compiled execution plan for the given queries

 The results of both the models must evaluate to equal.

+# Optional Tasks
+3. Implement any two of the TPC-H queries ( [specification](http://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.18.0.pdf) ).
+The input data can be generated and can be random integers
+4. Try threading to have functional parallelism across the operations.